alcrene/smttask/README.md

     needed.
   - Automatically load previous computation results from disk when available.
   - Record code version and parameters in a Sumatra project database.
+  - Allow you to insert breakpoints anywhere in your code.

 _Smttask_ **will not**
   - Schedule tasks: tasks are executed sequentially, using plain Python